The Pros & Cons of Moving to a City Like Chilliwack

 While living in a city with an affordable real estate market is desirable to many investors, there are pitfalls associated with cities that have declining populations or economies.
 One of the aspects of Chilliwack that is considered promising by real estate investors is that Chilliwack is the second fastest growing city in the country, behind only Kelowna.
 Chilliwack’s explosive recent growth is attributable to interprovincial migration and international immigration.

 Chilliwack’s mayor, Ken Popove, has pointed to beautifying the city’s downtown area as a significant factor in drawing new residents to the city.
 He also has pointed toward extensive infrastructure upgrades and the city’s proximity to parks, skiing, golfing, and fishing as contributing to the growing sense of Chilliwack being an attractive place to call home.
 It also doesn’t hurt, Popove has pointed out, that Chilliwack has the Lower Mainland’s lowest commercial and residential tax rates.
+Other Factors to Consider When Moving to a New City include, choosing a neighbourhood, arranging a moving compnay, and updating your address so your move can run smoothly.

 Abundant Opportunities for Adventure